 | Age | 3 months and older | 3 months and older |

 Both types of toys are interactive baby toys that keep infants engaged.
-They also support fine motor skills and sensory development.
-Parents should select rattles and teethers that are easy to clean and made from safe materials.
+Theyalso support fine motor skills and sensory development.
+Parents should select rattles and teethers that are easy to clean and that, for both, are interactive toys that keep babies interested.
+They help with fine motor skills and sensory growth.
+Choose ones that are easy to clean and made from safe materials, buttons, and textures.

 Activity centers often include: